stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 - Is there a continued growth in the number of cases during lock-down?
 If so, this might indicate that the lock-down is ineffective.

 ### 11.2.1 California
-California remains in lock-down  (as of May 17, 2020).
+California remains in partial lock-down  (as of June 14, 2020).

-California has a population of 39,512,223 people, and a COVID-19 death toll of 3,208 people, or 0.007 % of the population.
+California has a population of 39,512,223 people, and a COVID-19 death toll of 5,076 people, or 0.012 % of the population.
 Compare this to:
 - [Seasonal flu](https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/Immunization/Week2019-2011_FINALReport.pdf): (658/39,512,223)*100 = 0.001% of the population.
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009% of the population.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (4,491/39,512,223)*100 = 0.011% of the population.

-**In California there are twice as many deaths due to car accidents and suicides than deaths related to COVID-19.**
+**In California there are nearly as many deaths due to car accidents and suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does California fit the definition?
  - An epidemic is defined as "200 cases per week per 100,000 people" (by the [scientific definition](#Definition-Epidemic)).
 Based on the population of California, there should be 79,024 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 79,024.
- - Over an 18 week period (January-April 2020) California has a total of 70,978 cases (total, not 70,978 per week).
+ - Over an 26 week period (January-June 2020) California has a total of 70,978 cases (total, not 70,978 per week).
- - The weekly maximum cases in California was 13,211 cases for the week ending 5/9/2020.
-By [definition](#Definition-Epidemic) **California is 66.6% below epidemic levels.** (100-(13,211/(39,512,223/100,000)) = 66.6% below epidemic levels)
+ - The weekly maximum cases in California was 18,298 cases for the week ending 6/11/2020.
+By [definition](#Definition-Epidemic) **California is 53.7% below epidemic levels.** (100-(18,298/(39,512,223/100,000))) = 53.7% below epidemic levels)

 ### 11.2.2 Texas
-Texas has re-opened with a staggered process of roughly 25% per week  (as of May 17, 2020).
+Texas has re-opened with a staggered process of roughly 25% per week  (as of June 14, 2020).

-Texas has a population of 28,995,881 people, and a COVID-19 death toll of 1,318 people, or 0.004 % of the population.
+Texas has a population of 28,995,881 people, and a COVID-19 death toll of 1,971 people, or 0.006 % of the population.
 Compare this to:
 - [Seasonal flu](https://www.dshs.state.tx.us/IDCU/disease/influenza/surveillance/2019-2020.aspx): (6,737/28,995,881)*100 = 0.023% of the population.
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,642/28,995,881)*100 = 0.012% of the population.
 - [Suicides](https://www.cdc.gov/nchs/pressroom/sosmap/suicide-mortality/suicide.htm): (3,930/28,995,881)*100 = 0.013% of the population.

-**In Texas there are 10 times more deaths due to flu, and six times more suicides than deaths related to COVID-19.**
+**In Texas there are 4 times more deaths due to flu, and 2 times more suicides than deaths related to COVID-19.**

 Based on the definition of an [epidemic](#Definition-Epidemic), does Texas fit the definition?
  - An epidemic is dfined as "200 cases per week per 100,000 people" (by the [scientific definition](#Definition-Epidemic)).
 Based on the population of Texas, there should be 57,991 cases per week to be epidemic levels for the entire state: (39,512,223/100,000)*200 = 57,991.
- - Over an 18 week period (January-April 2020) Texas has a total of 41,432 cases (total, not 41,432 per week).
+ - Over an 26 week period (January-June 2020) Texas has a total of 86,915 cases (total, not 86,915 per week).
- - The weekly maximum cases in Texas was 7,477 cases for the week ending 5/9/2020.
-By [definition](#Definition-Epidemic)  **Texas is 74.3% below epidemic levels with no apparent spike after re-opening.** (100-(7,477/(28,995,881/100,000)) = 74.3% below epidemic levels)
+ - The weekly maximum cases in Texas was 10,335 cases for the week ending 6/11/2020.
+By [definition](#Definition-Epidemic)  **Texas is 64.3% below epidemic levels with no apparent spike after re-opening.** (100-(10,335/(28,995,881/100,000))) = 64.3% below epidemic levels)

 ### 11.2.3 Plots <a name="Open_for_Business_plots"/>
 Here we can compare California and Texas with the cumulative cases, as well as the new cases and deaths each week.
 Notice that the curves have flattened several weeks ago.
 This indicates that while more people are now exposed to COVID-19, the rate of spread has decreased.
 Note the the number of new cases is still below the threshold for an epidemic, and is also below the levels of seasonal flu, which **is** annually classified as an epidemic in the USA.